NLisicin/coinsquare-docs/docs/create-account.md

 These instructions will guide you through the process of creating and verifying an account so you can begin using Coinsquare.

-Verifying your account is necessary to confirm your identity and prevent illegal trading.
+Verifying your account is necessary before you can buy or sell currency.
+It is used to confirm your identity and prevent illegal trading.

 * * *